Taff Vale Rly Co v Amalgamated Society of Rly Servants: Lord Macnaughten

 The substantial question, therefore, as Farwell J. put it, is this: Has the Legislature authorized the creation of numerous bodies of men capable of owning great wealth and of acting by agents with absolutely no responsibility for the wrongs they may do to other persons by the use of that wealth and the employment of those agents?
 In my opinion, Parliament has done nothing of the kind.
-I cannot find anything in the Acts of 1871 and 1876, or either of them, from beginning to end, to warrant or suggest such a notion.
+I cannot find anything in the Acts of 1871 (Note: Trade Union Act 1871 (34 & 35 Vict. c.
+31)) and 1876, (Note: Trade Union Amendment Act 1876 (39 & 40 Vict. c.
+22)) or either of them, from beginning to end, to warrant or suggest such a notion.
 It is perhaps satisfactory to find that nothing of the sort was contemplated by the minority of the members of the Royal Commission on Trade Unions, whose views found acceptance with the Legislature.
-In paragraph 4 of their report they say:

-It should be specially provided that except so far as combinations are thereby exempted from criminal prosecution nothing should affect … the liability of every person to be sued at law or in equity in respect of any damage which may have been occasioned to any other person through the act or default of the person so sued.
+In paragraph 4 of their report they say: It should be specially provided that except so far as combinations are thereby exempted from criminal prosecution nothing should affect … the liability of every person to be sued at law or in equity in respect of any damage which may have been occasioned to any other person through the act or default of the person so sued.
 Now, if the liability of every person in this respect was to be preserved, it would seem to follow that it was intended by the strongest advocates of trade unionism that persons should be liable for concerted as well as for individual action; and for this purpose it seems to me that it cannot matter in the least whether the persons acting in concert be combined together in a trade union, or collected and united under any other form of association.

 Then, if trade unions are not above the law, the only remaining question, as it seems to me, is one of form.
 How are these bodies to be sued?
 I have no doubt whatever that a trade union, whether registered or unregistered, may be sued in a representative action if the persons selected as defendants be persons who, from their position, may be taken fairly to represent the body.
-As regards this point, Mr. Haldane relied on the case of Temperton v Russell; but Temperton v Russell, as I said in Duke of Bedford v Ellis, was an absurd case.
+As regards this point, Mr. Haldane relied on the case of Temperton v.
+Russell; but Temperton v.
+Russell, as I said in Duke of Bedford v.
+Ellis, was an absurd case.
 The persons there selected as representatives of the various unions intended to be sued were selected in defiance of all rule and principle.
 They were not the managers of the union - they had no control over it or over its funds.
 They represented nobody but themselves.
 Their names seem to have been taken at random for the purpose, I suppose, of spreading a general sense of insecurity among the unions who ought to have been sued, if sued at all, either in their registered name, if that be permissible, or by their proper officers - the members of their executive committees and their trustees.